typicalbot/typicalbot/README.md

 ## Introduction

-TypicalBot is an ironically named bot that is far from typical.
-TypicalBot is a multipurpose Discord bot developed in [discord.js](https://github.com/discordjs/discord.js).
+TypicalBot is an ironically named multipurpose Discord bot that is far from typical, developed in [discord.js](https://github.com/discordjs/discord.js).

 ## Table of Contents